nunchuk-io/nunchuk-desktop/README.md

 # Tools
 **Qt libraries and Qt Creator**

- Download Qt for your platform [Qt offline installer](https://www.qt.io/offline-installers) and install it.
+ Download Qt for your platform [Qt offline installer](https://www.qt.io/offline-installers).
- Visual studio 2017 or 2019 (for Windows)
+ You will also need Visual studio 2017 or 2019 (for Windows).
 ```
  Notes:
         Qt version 5.12 or higher is recommended